Skip to main content

 The evaluation consists of the following elements:

-• 10%: Class participation, attendance and the contribution of ideas and reflections in class discussions are taken into account.
+• Participation (20%): The contribution of ideas and reflections in class discussions are taken into account.
+The participation also implies asking questions when the groups are presenting the topics.
+Not recoverable.

 Methodology

 The classes combine a theoretical explanation (45 minutes) and a practical part (75 minutes).
-The latter aims to ensure the achievement of theoretical knowledge and is based on case study analysis, discussions, management of online analytics tools and course project mentoring.
+The latter aims to ensure the achievement of theoretical knowledge and is based on discussions and course project mentoring.

-In terms of resources, the subject requires doing activities on the computer, which is why approximately half of the classes in the course are developed in computer rooms.
-Readings that the students must prepare before class are also used and videos with case studies on the management of communication and online public relations of different companies are presented.
+In terms of resources, the subject requires doing activities on the computer.
+Additionally, readings that students must prepare before class are utilized, along with videos featuring case studies on the creation of social media campaigns, as well as the management of communication and online public relations within various companies.

-With regard to the elaboration of the project, the online communication plan must progress in parallel to the topics covered in class.
+With regard to the elaboration of the project, the social media campaign must progress in parallel to the topics covered in class.
 It is monitored throughout the course, either at the end of class or through tutorials with the different groups of students.

 Bibliography